rebus-org/Tababular/README.md

 # Tababular

-A simple .NET monospace text table formatting library.
+A simple .NET monospace text table formatting library for .NET 4.5 and .NET Standard 1.6.

 You can use it if you are standing with a bunch of objects or dictionaries in your hand, and you wish for them to become as nice as this: